What are Benzodiazepines aka Benzos?

 Someone addicted to benzodiazepines should never attempt to stop cold turkey on their own.
 The withdrawal symptoms can be highly unpredictable, including the danger of coma or seizures occurring.
 During a benzo medical detox, all vital signs and withdrawal symptoms will be closely monitored and treated as needed.

+How long does it take to detox from benzos?
 Detoxing from benzos requires a step-down process of tapering, versus stopping the drug abruptly.
 The detox professional will dictate the individual’s tapering schedule based on the history of the addiction and the levels of drug use.
 The detox process can take 2-4 weeks in all.
-Withdrawal symptoms may include:

 - Body aches